noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 # Storage

 State variables must be declared inside a struct.
-(This enables us to declare types composed of nested generics in Noir - see [types](./types.md)).
+(This enables us to declare types composed of nested generics in Noir).

 We could define any kinds of state variables in the Storage struct: